alentwotime/deckchatbot-monorepo/docs/tasks.md

 # DeckChatbot Improvement Tasks

 This document contains a prioritized list of actionable improvement tasks for the DeckChatbot project.
 Each task is designed to enhance code quality, architecture, performance, or user experience.
+Each item starts with a placeholder [ ] to be checked off when completed, or [✓] for already completed tasks.

 ## Architecture Improvements